surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ## Thumbnail

-Click on <b>Thumbnail</b> option you will be navigated to upload thumbnail for report or dashboard. you can also browse an image from local system.
+Click on <b>Thumbnail</b> option you will be navigated to <b>Upload Thumbnail</b> window for report or dashboard and also you can browse an image from local system by clicking on

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/694b818cd0ed43c25a0d10b453c403acc73ad06f/images/New_version5/TD_Dashboard_image18.png)